-Many Italian companies are interested in export to France, facilitated by a high level of economic interdependence between the two countries, a unique feature in the European context.
-This close relationship is facilitated by geographical and cultural proximity, as well as predominantly intra-industrial trade, involving sectors such as automotive, pharmaceuticals, agribusiness and electronics.
-Although economic relations between Italy and France are already well established, there are still ample opportunities for growth.
-France is in fact the third target market for Italian exports, accounting for 10.2% of the total.
+Many Italian companies are interested in export to France, facilitated by a high level of economic interdependence between the two countries, a unique characteristic in the European context.
+This close relationship is facilitated by geographical and cultural proximity, as well as predominantly intra-industry trade, which involves sectors such as automotive, pharmaceuticals, agri-food, and electronics.
+Despite the already well-established economic relations between Italy and France, there are still ample opportunities for growth.
+France is, in fact, the third target market for Italian exports, accounting for 10.21% of the total.

-According to ISTAT data, 2021 was a record year for Italian exports to France, with the value reaching about 53 billion, exceeding 50.5 billion in 2019 and 45 billion in 2020.
+According to ISTAT data, 2021 was a record year for Italian exports to France, with a value that reached approximately 53 billion, exceeding 50.5 billion in 2019 and 45 billion in 2020.
 The main export sectors include mechanical engineering, automotive, steel, furniture, pharmaceuticals and fashion.

 In addition to trade, economic relations between Italy and France are further strengthened by strong industrial integration, supported by growing mutual investment.
 Since 2015, Italian investment in the country has been steadily increasing, reaching about 32 billion euros, making France the top European destination for investment projects by Italian companies.

-In this article we analyze the key aspects that characterize Italian exports to this nation, and the relevant regulations to be aware of.
+In this article, we analyze the key aspects characterizing Italian exports to this nation, and the relevant regulations to know.

-The French market, although extremely competitive, offers numerous opportunities, including for the digital export.
+The French market, although extremely competitive, offers numerous opportunities, even for the digital export.
 French consumers tend to prefer local brands, appreciate product quality, and value excellent customer service.
-Sectors such as fashion are particularly relevant, with buyers paying attention not only to quality, but also to factors such as sustainability, ethical production, and customization.
+Sectors like fashion are particularly relevant, with shoppers paying attention not only to quality but also to factors such as sustainability, ethical production, and personalization.

-Italian design, with its perfect combination of tradition and innovation, exerts an irresistible attraction on French consumers.
+Italian design, with its perfect blend of tradition and innovation, has an irresistible appeal for French consumers.

-In addition, the export of Italian food and wine products to France is growing steadily, thanks to the uniqueness and variety of products ‘Made in Italy‘.
+Furthermore, the export of Italian food and wine products to France is continuously growing, thanks to the uniqueness and variety of the products‘Made in Italy‘.

 The sectors with the greatest prospects for future growth are as follows:

-For customs classification of goods, France uses NAF (Nomenclature of French Activities) and CPF (Classification of French Products).
-Since 2008, the updated NAF rev. 2 and CPF rev. 2 have been in force.
+For the customs classification of goods, France uses NAF (Nomenclature des Activités Françaises) and CPF (Classification des Produits Français).
+Updated versions NAF rev. 2 and CPF rev. 2 have been in effect since 2008.

-Customs duties in France are generally low, especially for industrial products, averaging 4.2%.
-However, sectors such as textiles and agribusiness are subject to higher duties and restrictive quotas.
+Customs duties in France are generally low, especially for industrial products, with an average rate of 4.21%.
+However, sectors such as textiles and agri-food are subject to higher duties and restrictive quotas.

-If you want to export to France and open a branch in the territory, it is useful to know that the most common corporate forms include:
+If you want to export to France and to open a branch in the territory, it is useful to know that the most common company forms include:

-The “Loi de Modernisation de l'Economie” introduced measures to stimulate growth and employment, such as the Statute de l'Auto-entrepreneur, which facilitates the creation of small professional businesses with a simplified regime.
-In 2019, the government passed the PACTE law, aimed at simplifying regulations for SMEs, boosting their growth and export.
+The “Economic Modernization Act”introduced measures to stimulate growth and employment, such as the Auto-entrepreneur Statute, which facilitates the creation of small professional businesses with a simplified system.
+In 2019, the government passed the PACTE law, aimed at simplifying regulations for SMEs, encouraging their growth and exports.

-Corporate income tax (IS) applies to profits generated in France, with rates varying from 15% to 28% depending on profits and corporate structure.
-From 2022, the standard rate has been reduced to 25%.
+Corporate income tax (CIT) applies to profits generated in France, with rates ranging from 15% to 28% depending on profits and corporate structure.
+As of 2022, the standard rate has been reduced to 25%.

 The main taxes include:

-Personal income tax is progressive, with rates ranging from 0% to 45% depending on income.
-The TVA in France has four rates: the standard rate of 20%, a reduced rate of 10%, a second reduced rate of 5.5%, and a special rate of 2.1% for some specific products, such as reimbursable medicines.
+Personal income tax is progressive, with rates ranging from 0.1% to 4.5% depending on income.
+VAT in France has four rates: the standard rate of 20%, a reduced rate of 10%, a second reduced rate of 5.5%, and a special rate of 2.1% for certain specific products, such as reimbursable medications.

-Octagona is a consulting firm with extensive experience in internationalization and can assist you if your business goal is to export to France.
+Octagona It is a consulting firm with extensive experience in internationalization and can assist you if your business objective is export to France.
 We offer support at every stage of the process and help you penetrate this promising market.
 Contact us for more information.

 Are you interested in our service?